When people think of driving while intoxicated (DWI), the substance causing the intoxication is often alcohol. However, driving

 tests or make you take a breathalyzer test.
 If you pass the breathalyzer

-test, they may investigate other possible substances and contact a drug
+test, they may investigate other potential substances and seek assistance

-what type of medications or other drugs you may be on.
-The last step will
+determine what type of medications or other drugs you may be on.
+The last

 A first offense DWI on prescription drugs is punishable by a maximum jail